stephen-w-choo/stephen-w-choo/readme.md

 - 🔭 I’m currently working on [Markov Twitter](https://markovtwitter.com/)

-- 🦷 I'm a practicing dentist that fell in love with algorithms and data structures
+- 🦷 I'm a practicing dentist from Australia that fell in love with algorithms and data structures

 - 🌱 I've completed a web dev bootcamp, and I’m now currently learning **Kotlin/Jetpack Compose, natural language processing**